Skip to content

 Specific Wage and Hour Laws Requirements by State:

-• Florida has established a minimum rate of $8.56 per hour, increased annually based on the cost of living formula.
+• Florida is set to reach a minimum rate of $17.00 per hour by 2028.
 Federal overtime rules apply.

 • Kansas has established a minimum rate of $7.25 per hour, with overtime required by state law after 46 hours worked in a week.

-• The state with the highest minimum wage is Washington D.C. with $14.00 per hour.
+• The state with the highest minimum wage is Washington state with $16.66 per hour.

-• The state with the lowest minimum wage is Georgia at $5.15.
+• The states with the lowest minimum wage are Georgia and Wyoming at $5.15 ($7.25 for those who are eligible).

 Tipped Employees